Opinion dynamics: Statistical physics and beyond: Quantifying opinion dynamics in empirical data

 \subsubsection{Experiments on social impact and conformity}

 A typical output of controlled experiments on social impact is an estimate of the functional form of the transition rate $F$ between a pair of discrete opinion states (for details on the mathematical treatment of these rates, see \sref{sec:methods}).
-There is debate among social psychologists on the shape of $F$ as a function of the relative number of neighbors of a node that hold a given opinion.
-Social impact theory \cite{latane_social_1981,stauffer_social_2001,eriksson_are_2009} suggests a sub-linear trend, $F(y) \sim y^{\alpha}$ with $\alpha<1$, implying that minority opinions have a relatively high influence on individuals.
-This is known as the `psychosocial law' or the principle of marginally decreasing impact in social impact theory: if an agent is exposed to the opinions of its acquaintances sequentially, each additional opinion is on average less influential than previous ones.
+There is debate among social psychologists on the shape of $F(y)$ as a function of the relative number of neighbors of a node that hold a given opinion.
+Social impact theory \cite{latane_social_1981,stauffer_social_2001,eriksson_are_2009} suggests a sub-linear trend, $F(y) \sim y^{\alpha}$ with $\alpha<1$, implying that minority opinions have a relatively strong influence on individuals.
+This is known as the `psychosocial law' or the principle of marginally decreasing impact in social impact theory: if an agent is exposed to the opinions of its acquaintances sequentially, each additional opinion is, on average, less influential than previous ones.
 Conversely, a super-linear trend $F(y) \sim y^{\alpha}$ with $\alpha>1$, implying that the minority opinion has lower influence, has also been proposed \cite{tanford_social_1984,morgan_evolutionary_2012} as the so-called `conformist' transmission of opinions \cite{boyd_why_2005,henrich_evolution_1998}.
 Integer values of $\alpha$ larger than 1 can be interpreted as a situation in which an individual needs opinion unanimity (agreement) between its information sources in order to change its opinion \cite{castellano_nonlinear_2009}.
-In \cite{eguiluz_bayesian_2015}, Bayesian theory applied to experimental data shows conformist social behavior, although it is difficult to distinguish from a linear trend, i.e. $F(y) \sim y^{\alpha}$ with $\alpha \approx 1$.
+In \textcite{eguiluz_bayesian_2015} Bayesian theory applied to experimental data shows conformist social behavior, although it is difficult to distinguish from a linear trend, i.e. $F(y) \sim y^{\alpha}$ with $\alpha \approx 1$.
+Based on observational data, there is also a discussion on whether the absolute number of neighbors or their ratio is the relevant variable for opinion change \cite{karsai_complex_2014}.

 Given the variability and sometimes conflicting results in experimental setups \cite{mercier_majority_2019}, empirical estimates depend on the social context and experimental design.
 For instance, social impact experiments typically involve individuals without strong prior opinions \cite{eriksson_are_2009}, whereas conformist bias experiments test subjects with existing opinions, often in scenarios where sensory information is contradicted by peers \cite{morgan_evolutionary_2012}.
 This latter scenario is more comparable to opinion dynamics models, which commonly feature stationary states of consensus, fragmentation, or polarization.